Other Legacy Gifts

 Life insurance is an asset you may not think of donating to a charity until you hear how powerful and simple it can be.
 Plus it has significant benefits for BC's kids - and you.

 There are many ways to make a gift using life insurance.
-Give ownership of a new or an existing policy to BC Children's Hospital Foundation, or simply name the Foundation as the beneficiary.
+Give ownership of a new or an existing policy to BC Children's Hospital Foundation.
+You may also designate the Foundation as the beneficiary.
 Each option has different tax consequences and may make sense at different stages of life.
 Please consult with an insurance broker or your financial advisor to choose an option that works for you.

-You can designate BC Children's Hospital Foundation as a beneficiary of your Registered Retirement Savings Plan (RRSP) or Registered Retirement Income Fund (RRIF).
+You can designate BC Children's Hospital Foundation as a beneficiary of your registered or non-registered retirement assets.
 These assets are highly taxed after the later of your or your spouse's death.
 By donating a RRSP or RRIF, you will offset the tax that would otherwise be payable on these assets by your estate.

 In addition, legacy gifts of a RRSP or RRIF are not included in the value of your estate, thus avoiding probate fees.